PranavKumar9529desai/Cropia/README.md

 - `bun run check-types`: Runs TypeScript type checking.

 ### Admin Features
 - 1) Maps UI
 - 2) Agent Run
 - 3) Alert Creator
-- 4) Extra Feature : Crop Health Certificate, which can be approved by goverment inorder take any form of the insurence.
+- 4) Extra Feature : Crop Health Certificate, which can be approved by government in-order take any form of the Insurence.

-( this is wy much more extra first we need to focus initail things we must focus on things which are super important )
+### Moral
+- Cropia is Multi-tenacy supported Web application made for the real life use case of the farmer in India.